csmathguy/fs_todo/README.md

 #### Common Issues
 - **CORS Error**: If you see a CORS issue, ensure the `cors` middleware is enabled in `server/src/index.ts`.
-- **Puppeteer Launch Error**: If Puppeteer can’t find Chromium, you may need to specify `executablePath` or reinstall Puppeteer.
+- **Puppeteer Launch Error**: If Puppeteer can't find Chromium, you may need to specify `executablePath` or reinstall Puppeteer.

 ---